ernest-bruce/human-internet/humanity/humanity.md

 ### datapod
-a private, securere, and safe pository of personal_data controlled by the data_owner
+a private, secure, and safe repository of personal_data controlled by the data_owner
 · the owner can grant access to parts of the repository to data_specialists so that they can provide the owner services, or perform social research

-[datapod]: #datapod "private, securere, and safe pository of personal_data controlled by the data_owner"
+[datapod]: #datapod "private, secure, and safe repository of personal_data controlled by the data_owner"

 ### datapod_host